Morocco Travel Tips For The Independent Woman

 The best way to travel on your visit to Morocco deserts is by 4WD or… as I did… by camel @WOTR

-The transport network is excellent and the roads are much better than during my first visit in 1980s, when crossing the Atlas was an adventure along strips so narrow and winding that in some places you had to stop to let oncoming traffic pass.
+The transport network is excellent and the roads are much improved since my first visit in 1980s, when crossing the Atlas was an adventure along strips so narrow and winding that in some places you had to stop to let oncoming traffic pass.

 These days you can hop a train in a world-class train station, sit in air-conditioned comfort and let someone else do the worrying.